Sketching the everyday.

-I worked on the installation outside the Council Offices throughout art week, documenting, photographing, filming and drawing the process.
+I was successful in securing an artist residency at Basildon Borough Council within St Martins Square area as part of Basildon’s Art week.
+The public artwork was formed using fly tipped rubbish, in order to provoke debate and awareness of recycling.
+In collaboration with frontline staff I created a different installation each day.
 The artworks were a chaotic archive of everyday life, and the overwhelming reality of the cycle of production, consumption and the throwaway society.
 My work was reliant on the retrieval and re-presentation of existing objects and materials that came from fly tips.
-I had no idea until the day what objects I would have and how they would be arranged.
-There were many interesting debates with the residents of Basildon, as well as local councillors.
+I had no idea until the day what objects I would have and how they would be arranged. https://www.basildon.gov.uk/article/7693/In-the-news-We-re-cleaning-up-this-Basildon-Arts-Week